Book Discussion Groups

 If you’re interested in Bromfield, farming, conservation, or local history, you’ll be amazed by what you learn in the club.
 We’ll hold the book discussions in different rooms of the “Big House,” at the Visitor Center, the Pugh Cabin, and other areas of the estate.
 Get an intimate peak into the life of our most famous Mansfield resident.
 Contact Butler Branch Library at 419.883.2220, or the Lucas Branch Library at 419.892.2576 for more information and registration.
 The Club will meet at Malabar Farm Visitor Center.
 Space is limited – sign up soon!

-Monday, December 7 @ 6 PM – Discuss Mr. Smith
+Monday, Mar.
+7 @ 6 PM – Discuss Wild is the River

-Monday, January 4 @ 6 PM – Discuss The Heritage by Ellen Bromfield Geld
+Monday, Apr.
+4 @ 6 PM – Discuss From My Experience

 Return to Book Club Information.